mparsakia/reddit-place-script-2022/README.md

 ## Get Started

-Make a copy of `.env_TEMPLATE` called `.env`, and place it in the project directory.
+Make a copy of `.env_TEMPLATE`, rename it to `.env`, and place it in the project directory.

 Put in the following contents:

-**Note:** The `ENV_DRAW_X_START` and `ENV_DRAW_Y_START` variables are already configured for the pan-UC flag.
+**Note:** The `ENV_DRAW_X_START` and `ENV_DRAW_Y_START` variables are already configured for the UCLA flag.
 Do not change them.

 ```text
 ENV_PLACE_USERNAME='["developer_username"]'